Portshift/terraform-provider-securecn/docs/resources/k8s_cluster.md

 - `fail_close` (Boolean) When enabled, workloads and connections will be blocked in case SecureCN agent is not responding
 - `hold_application_until_proxy_starts` (Boolean) Indicates whether the controller should hold the application until the proxy starts
 - `inspect_incoming_cluster_connections` (Boolean) Enable enforcement and visibility of connections from external IP sources
+- `install_envoy_tracing_support` (Boolean) Indicates whether to install Envoy tracing support, available when install tracing support is true
-- `install_tracing_support` (Boolean) Indicates whether to install tracing support, enable for apiSecurity accounts.
+- `install_tracing_support` (Boolean) Indicates whether to install tracing support, enable for apiSecurity accounts
 - `internal_registry` (Block List, Max: 1) Use an internal container registry for this cluster (see [below for nested schema](#nestedblock--internal_registry))
 - `istio_already_installed` (Boolean) if false, istio will be installed, otherwise the controller will use the previously installed istio
 - `istio_ingress_annotations` (Map of String) when enabling Istio ingress, use these Istio ingress annotations